SUSHIL-PU/DSA-PYTHON/README.md

-    getStairPath.py     -   Get all the possible paths to reach down from the given stair mazePath.py     -   Find the paths of a maze to visit from source to destination. printPermutation.py     -   To print all the possible permutations of an string
+    getStairPath.py     -   Get all the possible paths to reach down from the given stair mazePath.py     -   Find the paths of a maze to visit from source to destination. printPermutation.py     -   To print all the possible permutations of an string josephusProblem.py  -   To find the position of lucky soldier among N soldiers where k'th soldier will be exeuted circularry until one left.